Technologicat/unpythonic/README.md

 print(s)  # 35
 ```

-This approach also separates the computations of the new values of the iteration counter and the accumulator.
+This approach separates the computations of the new values for the iteration counter and the accumulator.

 #### ``break``

 **There is no** FP ``break``.
 At any time, just ``return`` your final result normally to terminate the loop.

-Because ``return`` in FP loops is reserved for this, barring the use of exceptions, there is no direct way to exit the function *containing* the loop from inside the loop.
-But see **escape continuations** below.
+If you want to exit the function *containing* the loop from inside the loop, see **escape continuations** below.

 #### But if I really, really want ``continue`` and ``break``?